The PlayStation is a 5th generation video game console released by Sony in 1994.

 |lr-beetle-psx||psx||.cue .cbn .chd .img .iso .m3u .mdf .pbp .toc .z .znx||scph5500.bin scph5501.bin scph5502.bin||/opt/retropie/configs/psx/retroarch.cfg|

-The prefered PSX emulator for those on a Raspberry Pi 2/3/3+.
-The features of RetroArch combined with pcsx-rearmed's excellent Dynamic Recompiler allow for an adequate PSX emulation experience on the Raspberry Pi.
+The prefered PSX emulator for those on a Raspberry Pi 2/3.
+The features of RetroArch combined with PCSX-ReARMed's excellent Dynamic Recompiler allow for an adequate PSX emulation experience on the Raspberry Pi, though expect some inaccurate emulation.

-Raspberry Pi 1/0 users that choose to use this emulator should be made aware that RetroArch's Bilinear Filtering will cause abnormal behavior in some games and should be disabled whenever emulation issues are encountered.
+Raspberry Pi 0/1 users that choose to use this unrecommended emulator should be made aware that RetroArch's Bilinear Filtering will cause abnormal behavior in some games and should be disabled whenever emulation issues are encountered.

-This emulator is advised for those on a Raspberry Pi 1/0 due to the lower system requirements.
+This emulator is advised for those on a Raspberry Pi 0/1 due to the lower system requirements, though expect some inaccurate emulation.

 Place your PlayStation ROMs in